Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

 * You will need to use the `sudo` command or become the `root` user for the steps below.
 Copying this file allows the information from the host `syslog` be forwarded to the `telegraf` agent.

 - Copy the Telegraf configuration file to the Rsyslog.d directory so Rsyslog will forward logs to the Telegraf agent with correct formatting.
-Your ISLE project location may be different from the example below.
+Assumes you are in the ISLE project root directory.

-  * `sudo cp /ISLE/config/proxy/tick/rsyslog/50-telegraf.conf /etc/rsyslog.d/`
+  * `sudo cp ./config/tick/rsyslog/50-telegraf.conf /etc/rsyslog.d/`

 * Please note on `Ubuntu` systems, you will need to also reset the `/var/spool/rsyslog` permissions due to a bug.
 This has not been observed behavior on `CentOS` Host servers _yet_.